r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-One wouldn't have to add `/usr/bin` to `R_CUSTOM_TOOLS_PATH` when running in a standard installation of Msys2, but it is done here for instructional purposes and may be useful in more complicated setups where a mix of tools may be on PATH, such as github actions.
+One wouldn't have to add `/usr/bin` to `R_CUSTOM_TOOLS_PATH` when running in a standard installation of Msys2, but it is done here for instructional purposes and may be useful in more complicated setups where a mix of tools may be on PATH, such as github actions (but note the problems with incompatible Cygwin/Msys runtimes mentioned above).

 Note in the above example that the compiler toolchain does not have to be on PATH itself, but it would do no harm if it were.